Insurance Premium Tax

 All contracts of insurance are liable for IPT unless they are specifically exempted e.g. reinsurance.

-The rate of IPT paid is based on the effective date of the MTA and the date processed by Ansvar.
+- The rate of IPT paid is based on the inception or renewal date of the policy.

-The rate of IPT refunded will be subject to the rate of IPT charged on the initial premium that is being adjusted.
+- The rate of IPT refunded on any mid-term adjustments (MTA’s) will be at the same rate of IPT that was charged when the premium was originally debited.

 Paying in Advance

-The date that the premium is paid will not influence the rate of IPT due to Ansvar being on the Special Accounting Scheme.
-The IPT rate will be based on the inception, renewal or MTA effective date.
+- The date that the premium is paid will not influence the rate of IPT.

-- The IPT rate shown and split between the two rates
+- The IPT rate must be shown and split between the two rates.

 - All bordereaux must be submitted by the due date and within agreed contractual timescales.